Wintersong: Charts

 On 13 December 2007, Wintersong was certified Platinum by the Recording Industry Association of America for shipments of one million copies in the U.S. In Canada, it has sold over 200,000 copies, and has been certified Double Platinum.

-On the week of 17 December 2011, the album re-entered the Billboard 200 at number 195.
+In 2011, the album re-entered the Billboard 200 at number 195 on the chart issue for the week of 17 December.